TylorS/typed/apps/website/content/guides/dom-render-event.md

   const paint = Effect.sync(() => {
     const context = canvas.getContext("2d");
     if (context === null) return;

     context.clearRect(0, 0, canvas.width, canvas.height);
     context.fillText(new Date().toLocaleTimeString(), 8, 30);
   });

   yield* paint;

   // The component's child scope owns the recurring work. yield* Fx.periodic("1 second").pipe(
     Fx.observe(() => paint),
     Effect.forkScoped,
   );

-  return DomRenderEvent(canvas);
+  return Fx.concat(Fx.succeed(DomRenderEvent(canvas)), Fx.never);
 });
 ```

+The component emits the canvas once and keeps its output subscription open.
+Returning the event
+directly would complete the component and close its child Scope immediately.
+Scheduled ticks
-The component returns the event directly.
-Scheduled ticks redraw the same canvas without emitting
+redraw the same canvas without emitting replacement nodes.
-replacement nodes.
 Interruption closes the component's
 [Effect scope](https://github.com/Effect-TS/effect/blob/main/packages/effect/src/Scope.ts) and interrupts
 the periodic producer.
 The canvas has
 no magic disposer attached by `DomRenderEvent`; the resource finalizer is explicit in the producer.

-This component deliberately depends on a browser Document.
-Canvas pixels do not serialize into an
-equivalent server HTML view.
-A cross-target library should supply a distinct server representation
+Canvas pixels do not serialize into an equivalent server HTML view.
+A library supporting both
-through its service boundary rather than pretend the browser resource can run on the server.
+targets needs a separate server representation.

 ## Divide placement from foreign internals